citp/privacy-policy-historical/l/li/lig/lightspeedsystems.com.md

-> *The following text is extracted and transformed from the lightspeedsystems.com privacy policy that was archived on 2010-01-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100114221036id_/http%3A//www.lightspeedsystems.com/about/PrivacyPolicy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the lightspeedsystems.com privacy policy that was archived on 2011-06-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110605152940id_/http%3A//www.lightspeedsystems.com/about/PrivacyPolicy.aspx) for the most accurate reproduction.*

 # Privacy Policy – Lightspeed Systems

-### Privacy Policy

 This site is owned and operated by Lightspeed Systems Inc. Your privacy on the Internet is of the utmost importance to us.
 At Lightspeed Systems, we want to make your online experience satisfying and safe.